Vestibular Physio Clinic

 Our Vestibular Physiotherapy Specialist

-Mahender is a Vestibular Physiotherapy Specialist.
-He has over 18 years of experience in physiotherapy which includes 12 years of practising Vestibular physiotherapy actively.
+Mahender is a Vestibular Physiotherapy Specialist with over 20 years of experience in physiotherapy, including 14 years of active vestibular physiotherapy practice.

 Professional Memberships